venkatachalamdev05/financial-portfolio-management/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Folder Structure

+* Component folder contains the main components like DashboardComponent, InvestmentFormComponent, and ConfirmationPopupComponent,

+* Services folder contains services like FacadeService that handle data fetching and transformation,

+* State folder contains contains NgRx Store to add and fetch the data.

+## Validations

+* Added form validations to ensure correct input for asset type, quantity, purchase price, and date

+* Included validation checks to make sure all required fields are filled and the values are correct before submission

+* Incorporated error messages to guide users in case of invalid input

+## Note on Task Description

+Please note that due to some ambiguity in the description of the task, I have built the application based on how I understood the requirements.
+If there are any specific expectations or changes, I would be happy to revise the implementation accordingly.